telerik/ajax-docs/controls/listview/data-binding/client-side/overview.md

 To invalidate the cache, the client-side **RadListView.clearCache(forCurrentState)** method is provided.
 It accepts an optional boolean parameter indicating whether only the cache for the current state is to be invalidated.
 If **true**, RadListView will clear the cached data only for the current combination of page size, index, sort and filter expression.
 The value of the **forCurrentState** parameter is **false** by default, indicating all the cached data will be cleared when this method is called.

->note Data caching does not work for programmatic binding using **set_dataSource()** .
+>tip Data caching does not work for programmatic binding using **set_dataSource()** .
 Only automatic databinding to web services through the **RadListView.ClientSettings.DataBinding.DataService.Location** property is supported.
 >